jaywink/federation/docs/introduction.rst

 Status
 ------

-Currently two protocols are being focused on.
-Diaspora is considered to be stable with most of the protocol implemented.
-ActivityPub support should be considered as alpha - all the basic things work but there are likely to be a lot of compatibility issues with other ActivityPub implementations.
+Currently three protocols are being focused on.

+* Diaspora is considered to be stable with most of the protocol implemented.
+* ActivityPub support should be considered as alpha - all the basic things work but there are likely to be a lot of compatibility issues with other ActivityPub implementations.
+* Matrix support cannot be considered usable as of yet.

 The code base is well tested and in use in several projects.
 Backward incompatible changes will be clearly documented in changelog entries.